pivotal/docs-tap/namespace-provisioner/about.hbs.md

 ### <a id="resources-secret"></a>Default Resources Secret

-The `default-resources` Secret is templated by `tap-values.yaml` to contain the appropriate resources for the given profile, set of supply chains installed, and other similar values.
+The `default-resources` secret is templated by `tap-values.yaml` to contain the appropriate resources for the given profile, set of supply chains installed, and other similar values.
 For the full list of resources that are created for different profiles, see [Default resources mapping](reference.hbs.md#default-resources-mapping).